 Forget corn chips and margaritas!
 We're about to upgrade your snack time with irresistibly crunchy-salty corn from Peru, washed down with a tangy, zingy pisco sour.
 This is snacking, Peruvian-style.
 Cheers to you!

 With adorable alpacas, astonishing Inca ruins, and irresistible cuisine, Peru is a wonderland for travelers.
 In this episode, we dig into history and culture, then recommend great books for your armchair travel.

 Every Friday, we share our favorite book- and travel-related links.
-This week, we've got book fountains, the pleasure of re-reading, weird tourist attractions, fancy Malaysian cakes, a new word-nerd podcast & more.
+This week, we've got why Lagos might be a must-visit, a look at Mary Wollstonecraft, Russia's Road of Bones, the benefits of board games, and more.

 Every Friday, we share our favorite book- and travel-related links.
-This week, we've got an interview with Lee Child, buildings shaped like food, travel books by authors of color, amazing movie theaters, and more.
+This week, we've got Rebecca filming spots, the Staunch Book Prize, surprising travel facts, the art of noticing, romance novels panel, and more.